anhph95/StingrayTools/packages/stingray-dashboard/README.md

 `dash_data/misc/` only when supplying workspace-specific replacements.
 Changing dataset files does not require rebuilding the image.

-## Run the published container image
+## Run the released image directly

 GitHub Actions builds `ghcr.io/anhph95/stingray-dashboard` from repository source after every push to `main`.
 A Git tag such as `v2.1.0` also publishes versioned `2.1.0` and `2.1` image tags.

-Run the rolling image from the workspace that contains `dash_data/`:
+Use this direct `docker run` workflow when Compose is not available:

 ```bash
 # Download the newest image published from the main branch.